neutron-org/neutron-docs/docs/neutron/modules/interchain-queries/api.md

 **Sudo**

-This section lists `sudo` messages issued by the `interchainqueries` module to smart contracts owning Interchain Queries.
+This section lists the `sudo` messages that the `interchainqueries` module sends to smart contracts that own Interchain Queries.

 - [MessageTxQueryResult](#messagetxqueryresult)
 - [MessageKvQueryResult](#messagekvqueryresult)